OSEA Collective Bargaining Agreement

 Step 2 (Selection of Arbitrator)

 Within ten (10) days of the date of the Association’s notification of intent to appeal, the District and the Association shall attempt to agree upon a mutually acceptable arbitrator who will make a commitment to serve.
-If none has been obtained within said period, then within the following ten (10) days either the Association or the Board may request that the Employee Relations Board (ERB) furnish a list of seven (7) arbitrators, and the selection of the arbitrator shall be in accordance with the voluntary labor arbitration rules of the ERB, except that if the parties cannot agree upon an arbitrator from the first list submitted, the ERB shall submit up to two additional lists so that a mutually acceptable arbitrator can be selected.
+If none has been obtained within said period, then within the following ten (10) days either the Association or the Board may request that the Employee Relations Board (ERB) furnish a list of seven (7) arbitrators, and the selection of the arbitrator shall be in accordance with the voluntary labor arbitration rules of the ERB.

 Step 3 (Arbitration Hearing)

-The arbitrator shall confer with the representatives of the parties and hold hearings promptly and shall issue his/her decision not later than thirty (30) days from the date of the close of the hearings or, if oral hearings have been waived, then from the date final statements and proofs on the issues are submitted to him/her.
-The arbitrator shall limit himself/herself to the issue(s) submitted to him/her.
-The arbitrator’s decision shall be in writing and shall set forth his/her findings of fact, reasoning and conclusions on the issues submitted in accordance with the definition of grievances subject to arbitration.
-The arbitrator may not add to, subtract from, or amend the terms of this Agreement and shall be without power or authority to make any decision which requires the commission of an act prohibited by law or which is violation of the terms of this Agreement, nor may an arbitrator substitute his/her judgment for that exercised by an administrator or the Board on any matter reserved to management under the terms of this Agreement.
-Insofar as his/her decision involves only matters subject to arbitration as above defined and is based on substantial evidence, such decision shall be final and binding on the grievant, all personnel of the District and the parties of this Agreement.
-The costs for the services of the arbitrator, including per diem fees and actual and necessary travel and subsistence expenses and the cost of the hearing room shall be borne equally by the District and the Association.
-Any other expenses incurred shall be paid by the party incurring same.
+The arbitrator shall confer with the representatives of the parties and hold hearings promptly and shall issue their decision not later than thirty (30) days from the date of the close of the hearings or, if oral hearings have been waived, then from the date final statements and proofs on the issues are submitted to them.
+The arbitrator shall limit themself to the issue(s) submitted to them.
+The arbitrator’s decision shall be in writing and shall set forth their findings of fact, reasoning and conclusions on the issues submitted in accordance with the definition of grievances subject to arbitration.
+The arbitrator may not add to, subtract from, or amend the terms of this Agreement and shall be without power or authority to make any decision which requires the commission of an act prohibited by law or which is violation of the terms of this Agreement, nor may an arbitrator substitute their judgment for that exercised by an administrator or the Board on any matter reserved to management under the terms of this Agreement.

 C.GENERAL PROCEDURES

-- The grievant, who must be present at all steps of the procedure, may be represented at all steps of the grievance procedure by himself/herself or may at his/her option also have a representative of the Association present to represent him/her.
+- The grievant, who must be present at all steps of the procedure, may be represented at all steps of the grievance procedure by themself or may at their option also have a representative of the Association present to represent them.

 - The number of days indicated at each level should be considered maximum and every effort should be made to expedite the process.
 However, it may at times become necessary to extend time limits.
 To be effective, these extensions must be mutually agreed to in writing by the parties involved at any time.

-- Failure at any step of this procedure to communicate the decision in writing on a grievance within the specified time limit shall permit grievant to proceed to the next step.
+- Failure at any step of this procedure to communicate the decision in writing on a grievance within the specified or agreed upon time limit shall permit the grievant to proceed to the next step.
 Failure at any step of this procedure to appeal a decision to the next step within the specified time limit shall be deemed to be acceptance of the decision rendered at that step.

 - In order to be considered under this procedure, each grievance must have been initiated at Level I Step 1 within fifteen (15) business days of the occurrence of the cause for complaint, or, if the grievant could not have had knowledge of said occurrence at the time of its happening, then within fifteen (15) business days of the first such knowledge.